 Financial sector and its sustainable development is one of the key pillars of any emerging economy, hence, the effectiveness of policies and strategies in this sector, especially in light of the global financial crisis, is crucial for the economy.
 To this end, CER conducts demand-driven studies on the most challenging issues in the field of macroeconomic, financial and economic development.
-The Finance and Development component secures the following activities:
+The Economic Transformation component secures the following activities:

 - Implementation of research projects in the field of macroeconomic, financial and economic development;